Skip to content

 Previous: 3.2.
 Generation of a mental Global Positioning System (GPS).

-What follows is an example of application of the previously described Cognitive procedures for creating scientific knowledge.
+What follows is an example of application of the previously described Cognitive procedures for creating conceptual models.
 We consider the evolution in the geometrical and physical explanations concerning the planetary orbits of Mercury.
 We focus on the learning outcomes derived from different levels of explanations of how, when and why the first planet in our planetary system moves.
+We briefly describe the main characteristics of the physical conceptual models presented by Kepler, Newton and Einstein.
+We propose to associate Kepler´s model to the Inquiring procedure, Newton´s model to the Training procedure, and Einstein´s model to the Comprehension procedure.
+The Metacognition procedure is referred to a future theory of quantum gravity.

 • First Kepler´s law (the law of the orbits): The planets move around the Sun in orbits which are ellipses, with the Sun at one focus.